brain-products/LSL-LiveAmp/README.md

 It is highly recommended, when connecting with more than one device, to turn one device on at a time and connect before attempting to connect with another device.
 The 'Scan' action will not find any device that is alread connected by the 'Link' action.

-### EEG/Bipolar/Aux Channels
+### EEG/Aux Channels

-You can adjust the number of EEG, Bipolar, and AUX channels that the device enables during Link action.
+You can adjust the number of EEG, and AUX channels that the device enables during Link action.
 Note that if the 'Overwrite on Channel Change' box is checked, changing these values will change the labels in the Channel Labels text box on the left side of the GUI.
 See the section on Channel Labels below for more information.

 ### Enable ACC Sensors